 |45||putative sugar transporters||SLC45A1, SLC45A2, SLC54A3, SLC45A4|

 As might be expected, defects in the expression and/or function of membrane transporters leads to the manifestation of numerous clinical disorders.
-It is not the intention of this section to cover all disorders related to defects in membrane transporters but to highlight several with emphasis on diseases that have been mentioned throughout the pages of this web site or in specific disease discussion pages.
+It is not the intention of this section to cover all disorders related to defects in membrane transporters but to highlight several with emphasis on diseases that have been mentioned throughout the pages of this web site or in specific disease discussion pages such as the Cystinuria page and the Hartnup disorder page.

 ABCA1 is involved in the transport of cholesterol out of cells when HDLs are bound to their cell surface receptor, SR-B1 (see the Lipoproteins page for more details).
 One important consequence of the activity of ABCA1 in macrophages is that the efflux of cholesterol results in a suppression of inflammatory responses triggered by macrophages that have become foam cells due to cholesterol uptake.
 Defects in ABCA1 result in Tangier disease which is characterized by two clinical hallmarks; enlarged lipid-laden tonsils and low serum HDL.